Better Buildings = Better Health for Chickasaw Tribal Members

 In the process, FSB’s experts were able to make design adaptations that saved the tribe more than $1 million in building costs.

 With a combined total of 370,000 SF, this project was divided into three components.
 The first, a three-story Ambulatory Care Clinic, contains specialized spaces for assorted clinics, an on-site pharmacy, a surgery center, 165 exam/procedure rooms, and specialized clinic spaces for behavioral health, family medicine, cardiology/cardiology testing, pediatrics, diabetes care, eye care and dental care.
-Phase two added a three-story, 70-bed hospital, complete with two medical/surgical floors, a labor and delivery floor and an intensive care unit.
+Phase two added a three-story, 70-bed hospital, complete with two medical/surgical floors, an intensive care unit and a labor and delivery floor.

 The hospital also incorporates a level-three emergency department, a surgery department with four operating rooms, a same-day patient care clinic and a cafeteria.
 Additional specialized spaces accommodate laboratory, diagnostic imaging and dietary services departments, while a “town center” public space provides a connection to the Ambulatory Care Clinic building.
 Component three of the project involved design and construction of a Central Plant, to serve both the clinic and hospital facilities.